Recurrences reveal shared causal drivers of complex time series: Approach

 \subsection{Related work and limitations}

-Generalizations of time-delay embeddings for non-autonomous systems have previously been leveraged to infer causal structure using likelihood-based methods, particularly in the context of ecological time series \cite{rogers2020hidden,deyle2016global}.
-Our particular algorithm conceptually resembles prior works that aggregate time series graphs, and then identify contiguous paths through the resulting network \cite{hirata2008reproduction,hirata2010identifying}; as well as similar methods for spatiotemporal measurements based on Laplacian eigenmaps \cite{giannakis2012nonlinear}.
-More broadly, our reconstruction process conceptually resembles pseudotime, a topological graph ordering method used in systems biology that infers developmental trajectories given gene expression measurements of unsorted cell populations \cite{haghverdi2016diffusion}.
-Our method differs from prior works on time series recurrence by explicitly treating response variables as distinct dynamical systems, which yield information about the driver only through recurrences that gradually reveal the structure of the driver's own recurrence network \cite{donner2010recurrence,davidsen2008networks,myers2019persistent}.
-In contrast, recent works on temporal Bayes filtration and neural data assimilation treat response observations as instantaneous nonlinear samples from a latent process \cite{mccabe2021learning,frerix2021variational,karl2016deep,krishnan2015deep,koppe2019identifying,hamilton2016ensemble}.
-Our emphasis on incremental information gain from recurrences distinguishes our approach from multiview and cross-embeddings \cite{ye2016information,leng2020partial,munch2022recent,runge2019inferring,de2020latent,bennett2022rethinking,quiroga2000learning}, as well as generalizations of static causal network inference to temporal networks \cite{alaa2019validating,mastakouri2021necessary,williams2022shape,kantz2004nonlinear,dhamala2008estimating}.
+Generalizations of time-delay embeddings for non-autonomous systems have previously been used to infer causal structure using likelihood-based methods, particularly for ecological time series \cite{rogers2020hidden,deyle2016global}.
+A variety of methods use attractor reconstruction to detect causal forces \cite{munch2022recent,sugihara2012detecting,runge2019inferring,de2020latent,bennett2022rethinking,quiroga2000learning,benkHo2018complete}; other works use recurrence events and topological motifs within time series \cite{davidsen2008networks,myers2019persistent}.
+However, these prior methods determine the average strength and direction of causal interactions between time series, while our method instead seeks a time-resolved driver.
+Among time-resolved methods, our algorithm conceptually resembles prior methods that aggregate recurrence graphs, and then identify contiguous paths through the resulting network using the Isomap algorithm \cite{hirata2010identifying,donner2010recurrence,hirata2008reproduction,nomura2022superposed,tenenbaum2000global}; however, instead of static recurrence graphs we use a consensus graph of fuzzy simplicial complexes, and unlike prior works our traversal method has a dynamical interpretation as a diffusive flow (for continuous-time drivers) or jump process (discrete-time).
+Our reconstruction process conceptually resembles pseudotime, a topological graph ordering method used in systems biology to infer developmental trajectories from gene expression measurements of unsorted cell populations \cite{haghverdi2016diffusion}.
+Other works note that generalized synchronization between two time series reveals fixed causal graphs \cite{rulkov1995generalized,pecora1997fundamentals,hunt1997differentiable,huang2020detecting}.
+When the exact model class of the driver is known, generalized synchronization further reveals the full temporal driver dynamics, because temporal driver reconstruction requires only identifying a finite number of variables (like phase and frequency) that parameterize the driver \cite{yu2008dynamical,chen2007chaos,quinn2009parameter}.
+Instead of treating each response variable as a dynamical system, recent works on temporal Bayes filtration and neural data assimilation treat response observations as instantaneous nonlinear samples from a latent process \cite{mccabe2021learning,frerix2021variational,karl2016deep,krishnan2015deep,koppe2019identifying,hamilton2016ensemble}.
+Our emphasis on incremental information gain from recurrences distinguishes our approach from multiview and cross-embeddings \cite{ye2016information,leng2020partial,munch2022recent,runge2019inferring,de2020latent,bennett2022rethinking,quiroga2000learning,benkHo2018complete}, as well as from generalizations of static causal network inference to temporal networks \cite{alaa2019validating,mastakouri2021necessary,williams2022shape,kantz2004nonlinear,dhamala2008estimating}.